John Gordon (militia captain): Early life and Tennessee settler

 Gordon was born in Spotsylvania County, Virginia to an aristocratic landholding family.
 His father had fought in the War of Independence as a lieutenant, and settled the family in Nashville after the war.

 As a young man, John Gordon made a name for himself as an Indian fighter, riding with the militia to investigate reports of attacks on cabins and farmsteads around Nashville.
 In 1793 he was commissioned by Territorial Governor William Blount as a captain in the militia.
 In 1794, he rode in the Nickajack campaign against the Chickamauga Cherokee, who violently defended their Tennessee River Gorge homeland.

 After Tennessee statehood in 1796, Gordon was appointed its first postmaster, a position also later held by his son-in-law, Confederate States General Felix Kirk Zollicoffer.
 Gordon had a plantation in Nashville where he made money from horse racing, but was eventually forced to sell the land to pay off debts.
 During this time, Gordon married Dorothea "Dolly" Cross, the daughter of another Virginian who had settled in Nashville.
 Cross and Gordon, coming from the first families of Virginia, were both descended from Pocahontas.

 Later career

+In January 1805 he was a signatory to a petition protesting the court-martial of Thomas Butler, probably produced at the behest of Andrew Jackson and sent to Thomas Jefferson's government, recorded in official state papers under the title "Disobedience of Orders Justified on the Grounds of Illegality."

 It was in the militia that Gordon first came in contact with the Chickasaw Indians, with whom he would maintain friendly contact throughout his life.
 He later acquired some land within the Chickasaw Nation in present day Hickman County on the Duck River.
 Here he established a plantation of over fifteen-hundred acres.
 The land was located at a spot where the Natchez Trace, the old Indian trail then used by settlers going into the Mississippi Territory, crossed the Duck River.
 In a partnership with Chickasaw Chief William "Chooshemataha" Colbert, Gordon provided ferry service and ran a trading post along the trace.
 The Chickasaw ceded the land to Tennessee in 1805 and Gordon moved his family to a large house there in 1812.
 The Gordon House is still there, now maintained by the National Park Service as part of the Natchez Trace National Parkway.